-- 10. An activity in violation of the Equity Policy; e.g. racist, sexist, hate-motivated or derogatory comments - 11.
-Violations of the Code of Conduct, school and Board policy, e.g. repeated disrespect of authority - 12.
-Using social media in such a way that negatively impacts others or school climate. - 13.
-Inappropriate behaviours including biting, spitting, kicking, etc... - 14.
-Physical fighting and violence (not requiring medical treatment). - 15.
-An act harmful to one's physical/mental wellbeing - 16.
+8. An activity in violation of the Equity Policy;e.g. racist, sexist, hate-motivated or derogatory comments spitting, kicking, etc.

+9. Violations of the Code of Conduct, school and Board policy, e.g. repeated disrespect of authority10.
+Using social media in such a way that negatively impacts others or school climate.

+11. Inappropriate behaviours including biting,

+12. Physical fighting and violence (not requiring medical treatment).

+- 13. An act harmful to one's physical/mental wellbeing - 14.
 Being under the influence of drugs